-The State Rehabilitation Council (SRC) provides assessment, advice and recommendations to the Bureau of Rehabilitation Services (BRS) and others regarding coordination and effectiveness of programs and strategies which promote community-based competitive employment for persons with disabilities.
+The State Rehabilitation Council (SRC) provides assessment, advice, and recommendations to the Bureau of Rehabilitation Services (BRS) and others regarding the coordination and effectiveness of programs and strategies which promote community-based competitive employment for persons with disabilities.

 The State Rehabilitation Council will:

 - Assess the effectiveness and delivery of vocational services provided by BRS to individuals with disabilities;

 - Strive to improve the coordination of vocational services among BRS, the state agencies and public and private entities for the benefit of consumers of BRS.

 - Make recommendations to the Governor, BRS and others for developing and improving strategies for the employment and vocational services for individuals with disabilities.